|

 Serious Threat to Health

-or Safety: When
+or Safety:

-may communicate relevant information concerning this to
+society, I may communicate relevant information

-the potential victim, appropriate family member, or law
+concerning this to the potential victim, appropriate

-enforcement or other appropriate authorities.
+family member, or law enforcement or other appropriate

 ·